 How you have already noticed, I'm not just bloggers, but also family father.
 Thus you have to combine his hobby and family life somehow together and program smaller gimmicks for the children.
-In this case the popular game "4 wins", which already exists in various forms and designs.
+In this case the popular game "Connect Four", which already exists in various forms and designs.
 In this case, we bring the game to the AZ-Touch Mod with 2.4 "display or 2.8" display, while at the same time you should learn about multi-dimensional arrays and recursive features.

 The hardware and software for this blog

 So that you can rebuild this blog, you need the components from Table 1:

 Table 1: Components for 4 wins

 You need software: